smartbusiness-dev/tygoja/README.md

 See the package `/test` directory for example output.

-For a more detailed example you can also explore the [PocketBase's jsvm plugin](https://github.com/pocketbase/pocketbase/tree/develop/plugins/jsvm/internal/docs).
+For a more detailed example you can also explore the [SmartBusiness's jsvm plugin](https://github.com/smartbusiness-dev/smartbusiness/tree/develop/plugins/jsvm/internal/docs).

 ## Known issues and limitations